Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Method

-Eq.~\eqref{eq:flow_equation} is a flow equation~\cite{Wegner1994} describing the renormalization of polaron dynamics with increasing electron-phonon coupling.
-It has the same form as the differential equations that occur in the real/imaginary time evolution of MPS (Fig.~\ref{fig:sketch}e).
-Integrating Eq.~\eqref{eq:flow_equation} by time-dependent variational principle (TDVP)~\cite{Haegeman2011,Haegeman2016} solver with a maximal bond dimension $\chi$ results in the compression of $A$.
+The initial condition is $W(\{s\}) = W_0(\{s\})$ at $\lambda^2=0$.
+Eq.~\eqref{eq:flow_equation} is akin to a flow equation~\cite{Wegner1994} describing the renormalization of polaron dynamics with increasing electron-phonon coupling.

+The flow equation is analogous to the imaginary time Schr\"{o}dinger equation.
+To make the analogy explicit, we view $W(\{s\})$ as a wave function:

+with $\lambda^2$ playing the role of imaginary time. $\hat{C}$ can be thought of as a Hamiltonian.
+Compared to a physical Hamiltonian, $\hat{C}$ has the features that (a) it is diagonal in the $\{s\}$ basis; (b) it is non-Hermitian.

+Interpreting $W(\{s\})$ as a wave function immediately points us to the compression method: We solve the flow equation for $W(\{s\})$ variationally by using the MPS as the trial function.
+In particular, if we fix the maximal bond dimension of the MPS trial function to a designated integer $\chi$, the variational solution is an MPS approximation to the exact $W(\{s\})$ with maximal bond dimension $\chi$.
+Increasing $\chi$ improves the accuracy of the MPS approximation and hence the accuracy of the sum.

+In practice, we solve the flow equation variationally using the established time-dependent variational principle (TDVP) solver~\cite{Haegeman2011,Haegeman2016}.
 Solving Eq.~\eqref{eq:flow_equation} is the most computationally expensive step in our method.
+The TDVP algorithm integrates Eq.~\eqref{eq:flow_equation} with respect to $\lambda^2$ step by step.
+The computational complexity of each step scales approximately as $(c_1 \chi^3d^3 + c_2 \chi^3 d^2 N + c_3 \chi^2 d^3 N^2) M$, where $\chi$ is the maximal bond dimension, $d$ is the physical dimension of the MPS (or, equivalently, the range of $s_j$), $N$ is the number of sites, $M$ is the length of the MPS (or, equivalently, the number of time slices). $c_{1,2,3}$ are constants.
+In practice, the first two terms dominate over the last, i.e. the main limiting factor is the bond dimension $\chi$.
+Integrating the flow equation up to $\lambda = 2\sqrt{2}$ with $\chi = 120$, $N=36$, and $M = 400$ takes $\sim 60$ hours on a single core; this is one of the most demanding task carried out in this work.

+The physical time $t$ (Eq.~\eqref{eq:G_def}) translates to the number of time slices through the relation $t = M\epsilon$ as we hold the Trotter time $\epsilon$ fixed.
+Thus, the physical time $t$ constitutes the length direction of the MPS (Fig.~\ref{fig:sketch}b).
+Late time $t$ corresponds to longer MPS.
+The amplitude $W(\{s\})$ with different $M$ are independent from each other.
+We must solve the flow equation for every physical time $t$ of interest, which can be done in parallel.

-It must be solved independently for each time $t$, which can be parallelized.
-Once $A$ is compressed, it is then contracted according to Eq.~\eqref{eq:contraction}.
-As the momentum $k$ is merely a parameter in the contraction, scanning $k$ over the Brillouin zone does not incur significant computational cost.
+Once the MPS approximation to $W$ is obtained, it is then summed according to Eq.~\eqref{eq:contraction}.
+The computational cost for the summation is almost negligible compared to the solution of flow equation.
+As the momentum $k$ is merely a parameter in the summation, the computational cost for scanning $k$ over the Brillouin zone does not incur significant computational overhead.